noir-lang/noir/docs/docs/reference/smart_contract_reference/storage/private_state.md

 Developers have the option to provide a custom filter.
 This allows specific logic to be applied to notes that meet the criteria outlined above.
 The filter takes the notes returned from the oracle and `filter_args` as its parameters.

-It's important to note that the process of applying the custom filter to get the final notes is not constrained.
-It's crucial to verify the returned notes even if certain assumptions are made in the custom filter.

 ### `filter_args: FILTER_ARGS`

 `filter_args` provides a means to furnish additional data or context to the custom filter.